ent/ent/doc/website/blog/2022-03-14-ent-hooks-examples.md

 ## Let's do some examples

-For our examples we use a simple schema of Users and Dogs.
-Each user can have multiple pets and each pet has an owner. as can be seen here:
+For our examples we use a simple schema of Users and Dogs, each user can have multiple pets and each pet has an owner as can be seen here:
 ```go title="ent/schema/user.go"
 // User holds the schema definition for the User entity.